 We traveled north from Burlington, Vermont to our friends’ lake house on Lake Memphremagog in the province of Quebec, Canada.
-On our way there we decided to go a little out of our way to visit Montreal.
-Neither of us had been and we simply couldn't miss an opportunity to catch a glimpse of what the city had to offer.
+On our way there we went a little out of our way to visit Montreal.
+Neither of us had been and we couldn’t miss an opportunity to catch a glimpse of what the city offered.
 In short, Montreal is awesome and we will have to go back.
 We didn’t even scratch the surface of this vibrant city.

 Montreal and Tourism